Chronicle of a Bourgeois of Valenciennes

 John Evelyn's Diary.
 29th July 1677.
 Mr. Bohun, my Son's (age 22) late tutor, preached at Abinger, on Phil., iv.
 8, very elegantly and practically.

 John Evelyn's Diary.
 31st August 1679.
-After evening service, to see a neighbor, one Mr. Bohun, related to my son's (age 24) late tutor of that name, a rich Spanish merchant, living in a neat place, which he has adorned with many curiosities, especially several carvings of Mr. Gibbons (age 31), and some pictures by Streeter.
+After evening service, to see a neighbour, one Mr. Bohun, related to my son's (age 24) late tutor of that name, a rich Spanish merchant, living in a neat place, which he has adorned with many curiosities, especially several carvings of Mr. Gibbons (age 31), and some pictures by Streeter.

 John Evelyn's Diary.
 30th July 1682.
-Went to visit our good neighbor, Mr. Bohun, whose whole house is a cabinet of all elegancies, especially Indian; in the hall are contrivances of Japan screens, instead of wainscot; and there is an excellent pendule clock inclosed in the curious flowerwork of Mr. Gibbons (age 34), in the middle of the vestibule.
+Went to visit our good neighbour, Mr. Bohun, whose whole house is a cabinet of all elegancies, especially Indian; in the hall are contrivances of Japan screens, instead of wainscot; and there is an excellent pendule clock inclosed in the curious flowerwork of Mr. Gibbons (age 34), in the middle of the vestibule.
 The landscapes of the screens represent the manner of living, and country of the Chinese.
 But, above all, his lady's cabinet is adorned on the fret, ceiling, and chimney-piece, with Mr. Gibbons's best carving.
 There are also some of Streeter's best paintings, and many rich curiosities of gold and silver as growing in the mines.
 The gardens are exactly kept, and the whole place very agreeable and well watered.
-The owners are good neighbors, and Mr. Bohun has also built and endowed a hospital for eight poor people, with a pretty chapel, and every necessary accommodation.
+The owners are good neighbours, and Mr. Bohun has also built and endowed a hospital for eight poor people, with a pretty chapel, and every necessary accommodation.

 John Evelyn's Diary.
 16th September 1683.
 At the elegant villa and garden of Mr. Bohun, at Lee.
 He showed me the zinnar tree, or platanus, and told me that since they had planted this kind of tree about the city of Ispahan, in Persia, the plague, which formerly much infested the place, had exceedingly abated of its mortal effects, and rendered it very healthy.